Watering while Black: anatomy of a pastor’s Alabama arrest - WTOP News

 “He is a good neighbor, definitely.
 No doubt about it,” Milam said.

-Jennings also spoke recently with Roberson for the first time since the arrest.
-In the video, the handcuffed pastor assured her he would still be buying a graduation present for her son even though he wasn’t going to be able to make the party she invited him to.
+Jennings also recently spoke with Roberson for the first time since the arrest.

-Jennings, who lives less than a third of a mile from the police station, said he hasn’t seen any of the three officers who were involved in his arrest since that day.
+The pastor, who lives less than a third of a mile from the police station, said he has not seen any of the three officers who were involved in his arrest since that day.
 He believes all three should be fired or at least disciplined.

 “I feel a little paranoid,” he said.